 The Gammage family sold the business in 1971 to London businessman, John McKerlie, who relocated the store in 1982 to its present location at the corner of Waterloo Street and Oxford Street.

 In 2006, Judite Holder became the fourth owner of Gammage Flowers – a shop that is rich in history and tradition.
 (Read Judite’s story here).

 Their current location, 747 Waterloo Street, is a building with a long history in the city of London.
 Built in the 1880's, it was once the home of a tavern frequented by the Black Donnelly's.
-Later, it became the first Supertest Gas Station in London and over the years has housed a general store and the Dover Drug Store.
+Over the years has housed a general store and the Dover Drug Store.

 Today, when you stop by Gammage Flowers, you’ll see many heritage details, including the original pine plank floors.